Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Theoretical Background

-To simplify the notation, in the sequel, we drop the superscripts; $V(x)$ will therefore denote an approximation of the optimal V-function.
-Based on $V(x)$, the corresponding approximately optimal control action is found as the one that maximizes the right-hand side of (\ref{eq:BE}):

-In this paper, the above equation is used online as the control policy $\pi$ with $U$ a set of discretized inputs, so that the near-optimal control action can be found by enumeration.

-In the standard reinforcement learning (RL) formulation, the system to be controlled is described by the state-transition function \eqref{eq:model}.
-However, for a vast majority of processes, the full state vector cannot be directly measured and therefore a state estimator would have to be used.
-In the absence of an accurate process model (which is usually the main reason for using RL), such a reconstruction is inaccurate and has a negative effect on the overall performance of the RL algorithm on the real system.
+The full state vector cannot be directly measured for a vast majority of processes and a state estimator would have to be used.
+In the absence of an accurate process model, such a reconstruction is inaccurate and has a negative effect on the overall performance of the control algorithm on the real system.
 Note that this problem has not been explicitly addressed in the literature, as most results are demonstrated on simulation examples in which the state information is available.

 Therefore, next to state-space models, we also investigate the use of dynamic input--output models of the NARX (nonlinear autoregressive with exogenous input) type.
 The NARX model establishes a relation between the past input--output data and the predicted output: